Turning honey into hope in Solomon Islands

 Help change more lives – $1 becomes $4 right now.

-For every $10 you give, the NZ Government contributes $30 more.
+Every $10 you give becomes $40 thanks to the NZ Government.
 Your gift is multiplied by four, reaching even more young people like Nellie who are praying for a chance.